-- a) Evaluating the annual financial statements and the annual report - b) Participating in the closing meetings with the auditors on the interim and year-end audit - c) Participating in the closing meeting after an audit by the bank's Internal Audit - d) Evaluating the risks associated with the Pension Fund, enterprise risk management (ERM), and the internal control system (ICS) - e) If the Board of Trustees or the Audit and Risk Committee considers it necessary, having an external service provider carry out a review of personal account trading, where this is not performed by the bank's Internal Audit - f) The hiring of an internal or external service provider for an internal or forensic audit, where relevant at the request of the Board of Trustees.
-Such auditors have access to all relevant data of the Pension Fund and its external service providers.
+- a) Evaluating the annual financial statements and the annual report - b) Participating in the closing meeting with the auditors on the interim and year-end audits - c) Participating in the closing meeting after an audit by the bank's internal audit - d) Evaluating the risks associated with Pension Fund 2, the Enterprise Risk Management (ERM), and the internal control system (ICS) - e) If the Board of Trustees or the Audit and Risk Committee considers it necessary, the review of personal account trading by an external service provider, where this is not carried out by the bank's Internal Audit - f) The hiring of an internal or external service provider for an internal or forensic audit, where relevant at the request of the Board of Trustees.
+Such auditors have access to all relevant data of Pension Fund 2 and its external service providers.
 The Audit and Risk Committee shall assume the coordination with internal and external authorities and receive the results of the audit

-With regard to any division of responsibilities, the Audit and Risk Committee shall organize itself under the leadership of the chair of the Audit and Risk Committee.
+With regard to any division of responsibilities, the Audit and Risk Committee shall organize itself under the leadership of the Chair of the Audit and Risk Committee.